StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 SplitMix (2014): *Fast Splittable Pseudorandom Number Generators*
 - by Guy Steele Jr, Doug Lea, Christine Flood
-- for Oracle's Java JDK8
+- for Oracle’s Java JDK8

 ---
 # DotMix

-Concept: "pedigree" vector of a task
+Concept: “pedigree” vector of a task
 - Root task has pedigree $\langle \rangle$
 - If parent has pedigree $\langle k_1, k_2, ..., k_{d-1} \rangle$
 - Its children are at depth $d$ in the task tree
 - The $k_d$th child has pedigree $\langle k_1, k_2, ..., k_{d-1}, k_d \rangle$

-Every prefix of a task's pedigree is the pedigree of an ancestor
+Every prefix of a task’s pedigree is the pedigree of an ancestor
 - Can zero-extend pedigree vectors to match lengths

 ---
 # DotMix

 Core idea:
-- Compute a dot product of a task's pedigree with random weights
+- Compute a dot product of a task’s pedigree with random weights
 - Can prove dot product collisions have probability near $1/2^{64}$
-- Apply bijective, non-linear "finalizer" based on MurmurHash
+- Apply bijective, non-linear “finalizer” based on MurmurHash
 - Finalized value is used to seed a main RNG (per-task)

 ---